Rail transport in Ireland: Belfast to Derry

-The service to Derry has suffered from a lack of funding over recent decades.
-The existing line is not continuously welded and has speed restrictions in parts.
-For some time the threat of closure hung over this route but a funding package of £20 million was confirmed in December 2005.
-The same month saw the introduction of the new CAF railcars on the line and despite the fact that the service remained slower than the Derry-Belfast Ulsterbus service, the improvements saw a rise in passenger numbers to over 1 million per annum.
-However, these in 2007 when it was revealed that the £20 million earmarked had not been spent while there had been a £20 million overspend on the Belfast–Bangor line, and the "Into the West" rail lobby group had proposed extending the line cross border into County Donegal to Letterkenny and then on to Sligo, thus releasing EU funding.
+The existing line to Derry is not continuously welded and has speed restrictions in parts.
+While the route was under threat of closure, a funding package of £20 million was confirmed in December 2005.
+December 2005 also saw the introduction of new CAF railcars on the line and, despite the fact that the service remained slower than the Derry-Belfast Ulsterbus service, the improvements saw a rise in passenger numbers to over 1 million per annum.
+However, in 2007 it was revealed that the £20 million earmarked had not been spent while there had been a £20 million overspend on the Belfast–Bangor line.
+The "Into the West" rail lobby group has proposed using EU funding to extend the line cross-border to Letterkenny in County Donegal and onwards to Sligo.

-Currently, the department has partly completed a plan in place for Regional Development, for relaying of the track between Derry and Coleraine by 2013, which includes a passing loop, and the introduction of two new train sets.
-The £86 million plan is expected to reduce the journey time between Belfast and Derry by 30 minutes and allow commuter trains to arrive in Derry before 0900 for the first time.

 Coleraine to Portrush

 Stations served on this line are: